Protecting Your Baby from Bed Bugs: 15 Tips for a Safe Nursery

 Remove all loose blankets, pillows, and plushies from the crib of a baby to lower the risk of accidental suffocation.
 Ideally, a baby’s bed should always have a firm, flat surface and be free of small objects and loose bedding.

-Dress the crib in well-fitted bed sheets without any pillows, mattress toppers, or bumper pads, no matter how lovely they make the nursery.
+Dress the crib with a well-fitted bed sheets without any pillows, swaddle blankets, mattress toppers, or bumper pads, no matter how lovely they make the nursery.

 6. Child-proof Windows